Faezehabibi/pc_tutorial/retina.md

 <h2> 💡 Intuition </h2>

 **What goes into the Retina?**
+Retina is the door to the brain.
 The Retina's input is the light with different intensities.
 The process starts when the light hits the Retina ($t=t_0$).
+The goal is to pre-processing the visual sensory information and prepare for furthure process by the higher brain areas.

 **What happens in the Retina?**
 Retina's converts the light received to electrical signal.
 In the Retina the input stimuli is processed further through multiple stages before sending to the higher levels.
-Retina acts like a Difference of Gaussian ([DoG](https://github.com/Faezehabibi/pc_tutorial/blob/62cfad85eed9072791307301d11e3cd0f675507f/DoG.md)) filter for the input signal.
+Retina uses center-surround organization for receptive fields to acts like Difference of Gaussian ([DoG](https://github.com/Faezehabibi/pc_tutorial/blob/62cfad85eed9072791307301d11e3cd0f675507f/DoG.md)) filter for the input signal.
+In the spatial domain (static input pattern), it enhance the edges, spatial contrasts, or discontinuities in general, and reduces uniform data.
+It reduces redundancy to avoid unnecessary processing of the information by the higher areas of the brain.